OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 But don’t change how the player works, and don’t take content out of it.
 Don’t embed any content that doesn’t have an embed button.

 Different rules apply for using iPlayer.
 Read about them here.

 **c.
-Use a feed**

-You can add the BBC News feed to your website or social media account.
-Provided:

-*   You don’t change the feed or remove any of our branding or logos
-*   You credit us by saying it’s from BBC News, bbc.co.uk/news or bbc.com/news putting the text and hyperlink in a prominent place nearby
-*   You don’t add our branding, logos and so on, except for any branding that’s already embedded in the feed

-Read about how to set up a BBC News feed here.

-**d.
 Post comments and views...**

 … about our shareables.
 That’s fine.
 Encouraged, even.
 Just as long as they’re not evil.